aregtech/areg-sdk/README.md

 ## More than embedded[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#more-than-embedded)

-When we were designing AREG SDK, the guiding principle was to provide a homogeneous solution for Multithreading, Multiprocessing and Internet communication wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
+When AREG engine was designed, the guiding principle was to provide a homogeneous solution for Multithreading, Multiprocessing and Internet communications wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
 These services are neither processes nor tasks managed by the operating system, they are software components with a predefined interface, in which methods are invoked remotely.
 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:70%;height:70%"/></a></div>

-> 💡 In current version, the AREG communication engine supports _Local_ (multithreading) and _Public_ (multiprocessing) service categories.
-The _Internet_ (web) service category is in development pipeline.
+> 💡 Currently AREG communication engine supports _Local_ (multithreading) and _Public_ (multiprocessing) service categories.

 The AREG engine forms a fault-tolerant system and does not require process startup priority.
 It automatically discovers services, automates communications, enables distributed service programming, and helps developers to focus on application business logic as if they would program a single process application with one thread where methods of objects are event-driven.
 The engine guarantees that:
 * The crash of one application does not cause the crash of the system.